nlp-waseda/VIR-Bench/README.md

 ### Task Definition
 We aim to generate visiting order graphs directly from videos with MLLMs.
 However, our preliminary experiments revealed that this end-to-end approach is too difficult for current models.
 To address this, we decompose the task into two sub-tasks: node prediction and edge prediction.

-**Node Prediction:** This task evaluates models’ geospatial understanding, akin to playing ``GeoGuessr’’.
+**Node Prediction:** This task evaluates models’ geospatial understanding, akin to playing "GeoGuessr".
 Given a video, MLLMs are asked to return all visited locations in three JSON lists (prefectures, cities, and POIs).
 For each POI, the model must also predict its category.

 **Edge Prediction:** Given a video and all visited locations (gold labels, shuffled), MLLMs are asked to predict all inclusion and transition edges that constitute the video’s visiting order graph.
 The output should be a JSON list of tuples formatted as `<source, target, edge_type>`.
 Inclusion edge prediction evaluates models’ geospatial knowledge, while transition edge prediction assesses their temporal understanding.